carlhero/pdsnd_github/README.md

 This project was created on May 1, 2020 and README file updated.

 ### Project Title
-The Project Title is pdsnd_github
+The name of the project is pdsnd_github.

 ### Description
 This project test the skills learned in the Udacity versioning course.